 Over the Edge Sports Marketing

-USA Cycling offers resources for clubs which can help with marketing influence.
+USA Cycling offers resources for clubs that can help with marketing influence.
 You can join one or start your own.
 Another common marketing tool is social media influencers.
-For a list of cycling influencers, check this article out or use a hashtag generator to get the attention of cycling enthusiasts on your social media channels.

 To recap this guide on how to start a bike business, ask yourself the following questions:

 - Do I know how to start a bike business?

 - Is it worth it for me to start a bicycle business?

 - Will I be comfortable speaking to clients?

 - Am I starting a bike business this year?

 - Why am I starting a bike business?